CAMFED Association (CAMA) leaders recognized in the ‘Women for Results’ category for effective and scalable solutions

 Posted Sept.
 26, 2019

-Since 2014, young women - members of the Campaign for Female Education's Alumnae Association, CAMA - have been taking action on climate change in rural Africa.
+Since 2014, young women leaders in the CAMFED Association, CAMA, have been taking action on climate change in rural Africa.
 They have encouraged wide adoption of practical and affordable techniques for climate-smart agriculture, helping to build communities' resilience in the face of climate change.
 And today we received the UN Global Climate Action Award in recognition of the effectiveness and potential for scale of CAMA’s climate action.
 Recipients of this UN Award represent some of the most practical, scalable and replicable examples of what people, businesses, governments and industries are doing to tackle climate change.

 Climate change is already causing increasingly extreme and unpredictable weather in sub-Saharan Africa, resulting in more frequent droughts and floods.
 Despite contributing negligibly to greenhouse emissions, women in rural Africa are first to feel the effects of climate change as they struggle to cultivate the land to produce enough to feed their families.
 Climate change is thus compounding the resource gap that women farmers have long faced compared to men.